jaysack/JSConstraints/README.md

 #### What Just Happened?
 We set the width of `indigoView` to be twice (2 times) as big as  `pinkSquare` width.
-> 💡 `multiplier` argument is optional and replaced by `1` if not provided
+> 💡 `multiplier` argument is optional and replaced by 1 if not provided.
 - - - -
 <br>

-### Sides
+### Square
-The `.side()` enum allows you to create square views quickly by setting both the view's width and height to the same value.
+The `.square(_ value: CGFloat)` enum allows is a quick and easy way to create creates.
+It sets both width and height to the value provided.
 ```swift
 pinkSquare.setConstraints([ .sides(165) ])
 ```